Hatisoft/framecop/README.md

 # framecop
-fremwork comparator that register stats from know webs and adds static analysis from it
+framework comparator that register stats from know webs and adds static analysis from it.